dart-lang/dartdoc/README.md

 ### Injecting HTML

-It happens rarely, but sometimes what you really need is to inject some raw HTML into the dartdoc output, without it being subject to Markdown processing beforehand.
+It rarely happens, but sometimes what you really need is to inject some raw HTML into the dartdoc output, without it being subject to Markdown processing beforehand.
 This can be useful when the output of an external tool is HTML, for instance.
 This is where the `{@inject-html}...{@end-inject-html}` tags come in.